 The world under the water was absolutely incredible.
 I never imagined I would be snorkeling with fish half my size, especially in a such shallow area.
 Though, the Giant Trevally did not seem bothered in the slightest as I swim around them.

 Giant calms dot the seafloor and curious fish come up to see what all the splashing is about.
 The life within the lagoon is vibrant and amazing.
-There is so many different species and the coral formations rising up from the ocean floor covered in hard coral.
+There are so many different species and coral formations rising up from the ocean floor covered in hard coral.

 One Foot Island